RhetTbull/osxphotos/README.md

 ### Installing pre-built executable

 You can also download a stand-alone pre-built executable--that doesn't require installing python--from the [releases](https://github.com/RhetTbull/osxphotos/releases) page.
 Look for the file with a name similar to `osxphotos_MacOS_exe_darwin_x64_v0.42.9.zip`.
 In this case `v0.42.9` specifies version 0.42.9.
 Unzip the file and put the included `osxphotos` binary in your system path.
 Currently, the binary is not signed or notarized so you'll have to authorize the app to run in the System Preferences | Security & Privacy settings.
 It's also likely this executable will not run on M1 Macs.
 If you don't know how to do this, I recommend using `pipx` as described above.

+## Getting Help

+OSXPhotos is well documented.
+See the [tutorial](#tutorial) for a description of key features.
+The tutorial can be accessed using the command `osxphotos tutorial` via the command line.
+If you are interested in using OSXPhotos in your own code, see [API_README.md](https://github.com/RhetTbull/osxphotos/blob/master/API_README.md) for a description of the API as well as the [example](https://github.com/RhetTbull/osxphotos/tree/master/examples) programs.
+The full documentation is [available online](https://rhettbull.github.io/osxphotos/) and can also be accessed using the command `osxphotos docs` via the command line.

+If you have questions, would like to show off projects created with OSXPhotos, or if you just want to say hello, please use the [GitHub discussions forum](https://github.com/RhetTbull/osxphotos/discussions) or the [osxphotos subreddit](https://www.reddit.com/r/osxphotos/) on Reddit.

 ## Command Line Usage